Secret Origins: Publication history

 Secret Origins was first published as a one-shot in 1961 and contained only reprinted material.
 The title became an ongoing reprint series in February–March 1973 which ran for seven issues and ended in October–November 1974.
 The title was used on various compilations of origin stories, including Limited Collectors' Edition #C-39: Secret Origins Super-Villains (October–November 1975) and #C-45: More Secret Origins Super-Villains (June–July 1976) as well as DC Special Series #10 (1978) and 19 (Fall 1979).
 Its most well-known incarnation was a 50-issue series that ran from April 1986 to August 1990, plus three Annuals and one Special.
-Typically, an issue would clarify the Post-Crisis origins of a number of characters, usually two as most of the issues were double-sized, i.e. 48 pages.
+Typically, an issue would clarify the post-Crisis origins of a number of characters, usually two as most of the issues were double-sized, i.e. 48 pages.
 Roy Thomas was the initial writer/editorial consultant on the series; later issues were overseen by Mark Waid.
 Two more Specials followed in 1998 and 1999.
-In 2004, it returned to the all-reprint format with a Weird Secret Origins special featuring Doctor Fate, the Spectre, Animal Man, the Enchantress, Metamorpho, Congorilla, El Diablo, and the Bizarro World.
+In 2004, it returned to the all-reprint format with a Weird Secret Origins special featuring Doctor Fate, the Spectre, Animal Man, Enchantress, Metamorpho, Congorilla, El Diablo, and Bizarro World.

 A new monthly incarnation focusing on characters in The New 52, launched in April 2014 with a June cover date.
 The first issue featured the origins of Superman, Supergirl and the Dick Grayson version of Robin.
-This series was cancelled as of issue #11 (May 2015) on sale in March 2015.
+This series was cancelled as of issue #11 (May 2015).